Friday, August 11, 2017

 What comes after is always in affinity to what went before.
 Not some simple enumeration of disparate things and a merely necessary sequence, but a rational connection: and just as existing things are harmoniously interconnected, so the processes of becoming exhibit no mere succession, but a wonderfully inherent affinity.

-Returning to one of the fundamental principals of Stoicism: there are things in our control and things out of our control.
-The things that are out of our control should not drive our perception of the world; they should not affect us or our attitude or judgement.
+Returning to one of the fundamental principals of Stoicism: some things are up to us, while other things are not up to us.
+The things that are not up to us should not drive our perception of the world; they should not affect us or our attitude or judgement.

 Therefore, one of the exercises of the discipline of assent is to delineate those things that should not affect our attitude and perception of life.